Fiquem/Chunky-Text-Sim/README.md

 -make a cube and put it on the screen to test lighting -generate like 20x20 points in rows/columns but with like a little random offset in every direction -slap it on the screen
+- how the fuuuuuuuuuuck do I format a .mdddddd